piotrmurach/tty-tree/README.md

 #### 2.2.1 `:indent`

 The number of spaces to use when indenting nested directories.
-By default `4` spaces are used.
+By default, `4` spaces are used.

 ```ruby
 tree.render(as: :dir, indent: 2)